lajanki/quote_randomizer/README.md

 --size
   * Shows the size of the databse.

---bot quote
+--bot <mode>
-  * Generates a quote and posts it to Twitter.
-Requires access tokens and API keys from Twitter.
+  * If mode is set to 'quote', generates either a randomized quote or a fact and posts it to Twitter.
+If mode is 'song', processes the next song lyric from the current song and posts to Twitter.

---bot song
-  * Generates a song lyric and posts to Twitter.
-Requires access tokens and API keys from Twitter.
+  * Both modes require access tokens and API keys from Twitter.

+--fact
+  * Generate a randomized fact to print it on screen.

 ##### Maintenance commands
 --init-song